dtoms94/simple-react-navbar/README.md

 * That's about all...

 ## Limitations
+* No mobile support yet
 * Theming is pretty basic and not well optimized
+* Can only nest one level of sub-menus

 ## Getting Started

 AppShell is an included component for wrapping the navbar and your app to work together.
 Simply place your app code within AppShell and pass your created navbar to AppShell to get up and running!